Romans in France small group specialist history tours for seniors

 Roman Emperor Augustus completed the conquest of Gaul between 27 and 12 BC.
 For the next 200 years the “Roman Peace” was maintained with the exception of a few local revolts and occasional civil strife.

 Romans in France Small Group Tour Itinerary & Highlights

-During this specialist history tour we will visit , explore many and France with the help of local guides.
-Toulouse is our and after an initial night there, our educational tour begins in Carcassone.
+During this specialist history tour we will visit quaint villages, explore many hidden gems and amazing scenery, and gain a deep understanding of the Roman era in France with the help of local guides.
+Toulouse is our departure point and after an initial night there, our educational tour begins in Carcassone.
 One of our first stops is to explore the Gallo-Roman villa at Montmaurin.
 This once-palatial villa was one of the most luxurious in all of Gaul with some 200 rooms.
 The picturesque ruins include the remains of a temple, baths, mosaics, and extensive gardens.
 The Romans fortified the hilltop on which the old city now stands, around 100 BC.
-Parts of the lower courses of the Northern Ramparts date back to the Gallo-Roman period, though most of the city is medieval, restored in 1853. and gain a deep understanding of the Roman era in
+Parts of the lower courses of the Northern Ramparts date back to the Gallo-Roman period, though most of the city is medieval, restored in 1853.

 In Arles, we take an escorted walking tour of the city.
 Aigues-Mortes (dead waters) rises from the marshes of the Camargue.
 It is considered to be the purest example of 13th-century military architecture in France.
 It looks much as it did in the medieval period with its neatly rectilinear streets and crenelated walls with their 5 towers and 10 fortified gates.
 Roman ruins, dating back to around 102 BC, have been discovered beneath the ancient Abbey.